TheMossConcept/MyTrash/README.md

 The result of the build should be uploaded to [App Store Connect](https://appstoreconnect.apple.com/) for Apple and [Google Play Console](https://play.google.com/console/u/3/developers/?pli=1) for Google.
 Phillip at Houe owns both accounts, so contact him for access.

-## The test environment
+## The staging environment

-The test environment contains a separat cosmos db, function app, static web app and mobile apps that are deployed to the Expo Go app.
+The staging environment contains a separat cosmos db, function app, static web app and mobile apps that are deployed to the Expo Go app.
 It is completely isolated from production except for the fact that they use the same AD.